-A modern fairytale brought to life for a new generation with a deluge of stunning illustrations by the talented Chris Mould.
-I have always loved Mould’s style and it totally suits this beautiful tale of triumph over adversity.
+The Iron Man retold for a new generation with a deluge of stunning illustrations by the talented Chris Mould.
+I have always loved Mould’s style and it totally suits this beautiful modern fairytale of triumph over adversity.

 From the detailed endpapers to the breathtaking double spread sunset, every picture captures the essence of the story and its protagonist.

 The illustrations are so engaging and provide access to this classic story to children who may be overwhelmed by large chunks of text.
 The graphic novel spreads enable a wordless approach to comprehension and the opportunity to focus on key parts of the robot’s ‘anatomy’.
 This offers the chance to explore perspective and empathise with the robot’s plight as he transforms from enemy to hero.